-ASTM A709 HPS50W, HPS70W and HPS100W steels are products that have Fy of 50, 70 or 100 ksi.
+ASTM A709 HPS50W, HPS70W and HPS100W steels are products that have $F_y$ of 50, 70 and 100 ksi (respectively).
 In addition, these classes of steels have superior toughness properties compared to non-HPS materials.

-HPS steels have several detractors that limit the use to specialized situations.
+The production of HPS steel at the mill imposes certain market realities that limit their use to specialized situations.
 HPS steels generally are more expensive than non-HPS steels.
 HPS steels generally have a longer lead time than non-HPS steels.
 In addition to these two items, there is a minimum tonnage required for ordering HPS material per thickness.
 The fabricator may be able to combine tonnages from several projects to obtain the minimum tonnage required for ordering.
 Because of this requirement, it is generally better to limit the use of HPS material to webs and flanges, and not field splice material or stiffeners.
 Additionally, HPS material is available only in plates; structural shapes are not available.